0xsequence/erc-1155/README.md

 3. `yarn test` - executes test suite

 # Simple Summary
 An implementation example of a standard Multi-Fungible Tokens contract, which contains multiple types of fungible tokens referenced by IDs.
-Standard interface discussion on [ERC-1055](https://github.com/ethereum/EIPs/issues/1155).
+Standard interface discussion at [ERC-1055](https://github.com/ethereum/EIPs/issues/1155).

 # Abstract
 The follow standard allows for the implementation of a standard API for MFTs within smart contracts.This standard provides basic functionality to track and transfer MFTs.